 Fascinated by the secrets in the diary, Immanuelle finds herself struggling to understand how her mother could have consorted with the witches.
 But when she begins to learn grim truths about the Church and its history, she realizes the true threat to Bethel is its own darkness.
 And she starts to understand that if Bethel is to change, it must begin with her.

 I devoured this audiobook.
-The Year of the Witching is a perfect twist of books/movies/shows such as: Handmaid’s Tale, The Chilling Adventures of Sabrina, The Village, and the Salem Witch Trials.
-I have seen this book as YA, but I believe The Year of the Witching is an adult story.
+The Year of the Witching is a perfect twist on books/movies/shows such as Handmaid’s Tale, The Chilling Adventures of Sabrina, The Village, and the Salem Witch Trials.

 Immanuelle must embrace her mother’s past to move forward.
 This is easier said than done, as the Darkwood holds more power over Immanuelle than she thought.
 The Year of the Witching is vexing, chilling, and at times scary.
 The witches in the Darkwood will haunt your dreams just like Immanuelle.

-There is not a lot of world building in The Year of the Witching, it is not need.
-You shown exactly what you need to know through the unfiar treatment of not only Immanuelle but many of the women in Bethel.
+There is not a lot of world-building in The Year of the Witching, but it is not needed.
+You are shown exactly what you need to know through the unfair treatment of not only Immanuelle but many of the women in Bethel.
 I did want a clear distribution of the religious system up front, but over time it was explained.
-In-between what Immanuelle learns in her mother’s journal and working with the Prophet’s son, it become clear of how corrupted Bethel has become.
+In between what Immanuelle learns in her mother’s journal and working with the Prophet’s son, it becomes clear how corrupted Bethel has become.

 It is hard to pick one character who did not experience something traumatic.
 While what the characters endure is alarming and at times enraging, what is just as terrifying is the building suspense for BLOOD… BLIGHT…DARKNESS….SLAUGHTER.